As someone with health anxiety and a fear of dying, They Both Die At The End was an anxiety-inducing, emotional read.

 If I was told I was going to die within the next 24 hours, I would love to imagine I would react by making the most of it.
 But like Mateo, I would most likely be procrastinating even leaving my bed.
 In fact, Mateo’s growth from hermit to “hero” is what I dream of doing with my own life.
 Although I hope I have more than 24 hours to get there.

 What’s more, his ability to look at his past and realise just how much death and the fear of dying had a grip on him is something I don’t think many of us are able to do.
 And yet, we face it every day.
-Because as adults, we are faced by the reality of our mortality more and more.
+Because as adults, we are faced with the reality of our mortality more and more.
 A mortality that we were simply unaware of as children.

 I miss when I was so young I didn’t know to be afraid of death.Mateo, They Both Die At The End